Machine learning the real discriminant locus: Outlook and conclusions

 One challenge with using deep networks to learn a real discriminant locus is how to properly select the number of layers and neurons within each layer needed to develop an accurate approximation.
 We utilized hyperparameter optimization to search for reasonable choices along with stochastic gradient descent methods to determine weights to fit the data.
 Another challenge is the presence of singularities which seem to make training more difficult for deep networks.
 Therefore, these type of problems provide a unique benchmarking opportunity for multi-class machine learning algorithms as the ground truth regarding both labels and classification boundaries can be explicitly computed for some examples, such as univariate polynomials as in Sections~\ref{sec:quadratic} and~\ref{sec:cubic}.
 We overcome some of these difficulties by developing a sampling scheme that produces significantly more points near the boundaries than in other areas of the parameter space so that one is able to quickly obtain an accurate approximation of the real discriminant locus.

-When deep networks can take an inordinate amount of time to train, one can utilize local approximation methods such as $K$-nearest neighbor classification algorithm.
+When deep networks can take an inordinate amount of time to train, one can utilize local approximation methods such as $k$-nearest neighbor classification algorithm.
 In fact, as shown in Theorem~\ref{thm:1NN}, no classifier can outperform the $1$-nearest neighbor classification algorithm provided that the parameter space is sampled densely enough.
-The examples in Section~\ref{sec:results} show that deep networks are useful when the parameter space is not sampled very densely.
+The examples in Section~\ref{sec:results} show that deep networks can be useful and comparable to the 1-NN methods.
+However, the data confirms the effectiveness of the 1-NN methods, especially in the case of the $N=4$ Kuramoto model when the deep network did not converge to the global minimum.

 Although our proposed sampling method can be viewed as active learning, one can also employ a more explicit active learning approach where an algorithm interactively queries the parameter space and samples more densely near singularities such as cusps and other difficult regions.
 One could also attempt to first construct an algorithm to remove $\epsilon$ neighborhoods surrounding all singularities, learn the remaining parameter space and real discriminant locus, and then take $\epsilon \rightarrow 0$.
 These approaches will be explored in the future.